Miss International Ghana

-Miss International Ghana whose related to Miss Tourism Ghana is a national pageant that sends representatives to the Miss International beauty pageant.
+Miss International Ghana, who is related to Miss Tourism Ghana, is a national pageant that sends representatives to the Miss International beauty pageant.
 This pageant is unrelated to Miss Universe Ghana, Miss Ghana or Miss Earth Ghana pageant.

 Franchise holder

 Miss Tourism Ghana since 2016 was mandated by Miss International Foundation or ICA (International Cultural Association) as "The Franchise holder of Miss International for Ghana".
 The one of title holders of Miss Tourism Ghana will represent Ghana at the Miss International competition in Japan.